AdamSobieski/Narratology/Content/Knowledge.md

 # Knowledge

-Here are some approaches for representing strongly-typed structured knowledge, propositional-logical expressions, rules, and queries.
+Below, an approach is presented for representing strongly-typed structured knowledge, propositional-logical expressions, rules, and queries.

 ## Predicates as Static Extension Methods

-Predicates can be represented as static extension methods on a type `Vocabulary`.
-By means of the `using static` feature, developers could access their desired collections of predicates, easily adding them into a global scope or context.
+Predicates can be represented as static methods, for example static extension methods on a type `Vocabulary`.
+Then, by means of the `using static` feature, developers could access their desired collections of predicates, easily adding them into a global scope or context.
 This would, for the predicates defined, below, resemble: `using static Example.Predicates;`.

-Using such techniques, collections of predicates, from multiple teams, in multiple .NET assemblies, could be organized and accessed &ndash; including compatibly with IntelliSense features.
+Using such techniques, collections of predicates, from multiple teams, in multiple .NET assemblies, can be organized and accessed &ndash; including compatibly with IntelliSense features.

 ```cs
 namespace Example